5 Tips for Planning Seasonal Support

 Stay on top of your schedule.
 This is not a one-and-done.
 Keep a close eye on the schedule to watch out for gaps and work swiftly to resolve any issues.
 Try to maintain the same support ratio for agents as you would during normal periods if you hope to uphold the same high-quality performance level.

 Handing your seasonal spikes smartly is about more than making a few extra sales; it’s about filling your client base with satisfied brand ambassadors who will in turn bring new customers to your door.
 This is done by offering top-tier service during each and every customer contact, even in crunch time.
-We’ve seen again and again how proper planning and staffing can make all the difference to your customer experience.This entry was posted in Customer Support.
+We’ve seen again and again how proper planning and staffing can make all the difference to your customer experience.This entry was posted in Customer Experience, Customer Support.
 Bookmark the permalink.